FAQs

 How often should I have my septic tank pumped?

 Yes!
-Our pricing is all-inclusive—we include all required county fees, inspections, and permits.
+Our pricing is all-inclusive.
+We include all required county fees, inspections, and permits.
 No hidden charges, ever.
-What we quote is exactly what you’ll pay.How can I tell if my septic tank is full or failing?
+What we quote is exactly what you'll pay for septic pumping and other services.
+Contact us to discuss our pricing further.How can I tell if my septic tank is full or failing?

-Common signs include slow drains, unpleasant odors, sewage backups, or soggy spots in your yard.
+If you notice slow drains, unpleasant odors, sewage backups, or soggy spots in your yard, you should opt for septic pumping.
+These are some of the most common signs that your tank is full.
 If you notice any of these, call us right away for an inspection.What's the difference between a septic inspection and pumping?

-We serve all of Thurston County and parts of Mason, Pierce, Grays Harbor, and Lewis Counties.
+We offer our septic pumping and inspection services to a wide range of areas.
+We serve all of Thurston County and parts of Mason, Grays Harbor, and Lewis Counties.
 If you're unsure whether you're in our service area, just give us a call or check our website.